Department store chain Beales has fallen into administration, after failing to find a last-minute buyer.

 KPMG, the firm appointed to act as administrators, says trading has been incredibly tough, made worse by disappointing sales over Christmas.

-Closing down sales have started in its 23 stores, which are continuing to trade while the administrators assess the company’s options.
+Closing down sales have started in its 23 stores, which are making preparations to close for good.

 If you’re a Beales customer, here’s everything you need to know about your consumer rights.